jtackaberry/reaticulate/reabank.md

 |:---------:|---------------
 | program   | Program change message.  `arg1` indicates the program number and `arg2` can be omitted.
 | cc        | A CC event, with `arg1` indicating the CC number and `arg2` defining the CC value
 | note      | A sequence of note-on and note-off events, where `arg1` defines the note number and `arg2` indicates note-on velocity.  `arg2` is optional and if not specified the default velocity is 127.
+(It's not possible to specify the note-off velocity, however.
+This is a seldom used feature of MIDI.)
 | note-hold | A note-on event, where `arg1` and `arg2` are according to the `note` type.
 The corresponding note-off event is deferred until the next articulation is activated.
 This is useful with patches that use non-latching keyswitches.
 | art       | Activate another articulation in the same bank, with `arg1` being the articulation program number and `arg2` is omitted.
 This can be used to create composite articulations.
 For example if you have articulation groups for con sordino/senza sordino and legato/non-legato, you could have another composite articulation for non-legato sustain con sordino that references the articulations in the other groups.